EugenMayer/officeconverter/README.md

 local java build, when you have all the build tools present + libreoffice locally installed

     ./gradlew build
-    # you find the artifact in builds/libs/*-SNAPSHOT.war
+    # you find the artifact in /tmp/gradle-officeconverter/builds/libs/officeconverter-*.jar
-    # the war file is a full tomcat bundled app, so just start it like that
+    # the jar file is a full tomcat bundled app, so just start it like that
-    java -jar build/libs/converter-0.0.1-SNAPSHOT.war
+    java -jar /tmp/gradle-officeconverter/build/libs/officeconverter-*.jar

 or better use the docker image with all included, no dev tools/LO needed locally